-Even if the business will simply stop, you need to know how that will be taxed.
-If the business has assets which you take over, there may be a tax charge on their value.
+Even if your business will simply stop, you need to know how the final amounts will be taxed.
+If the business has assets which you will take over, there may be a tax charge on their value.

 If you believe that your business contains something you will be able to sell, you will need to consider how to achieve the best result.
 Key decisions include: